Floorp-Projects/About-Floorp-Projects/Contributeder&SoftwareContribute.md

-## Contributeders
+## Contributors
 1.surapunoyousei︰The main developer.
-Originally created by this person. responsible for Twitter.
+Originally created by this person.
+Responsible for Twitter.

-2.omochi no kerohira︰he is mainly in charge of the parts that the Surapu fairies don't understand.
-She is the powerhouse behind the scenes.
+2.omochi no kerohira︰He is mainly in charge of the parts that the Surapu fairies don't understand.
+He is the powerhouse behind the scenes.

 3.kr-tukimi︰Site, support site creator & support site operator